When you’re thinking about your next trip to the lake, you’ve probably got your eyes on doing some boating.

 Sun Tracker has a great reputation as a brand and is known for selling great products at this point.
 Does the Bass Buggy measure up?

-This is a smaller pontoon boat that is really designed towards fishing activities.
-You don’t have to be a fisherman to enjoy this boat, but I think those families that want this model are going to trend towards fishing more than anything else out there.
+This is a smaller pontoon boat designed for fishing activities.
+You don’t have to be a fisherman to enjoy this boat, but I think families that want this model will gravitate towards fishing more than anything else.

-The trade-offs that you make when stepping down a bit from premium models are all sacrifices that I think are quite possible to make.
-For example, this boat drives about half of the speed of those high-end boats.
+The trade-offs you make when stepping down a bit from premium models are all sacrifices that I think are possible.
+For example, this boat drives about half the speed of those high-end boats.
 However, when you start to think about it, what’s the rush of getting somewhere in a pontoon boat anyway?

-The Bass Buggy gets around at anywhere from 12 – 20 mph, which is plenty of speed to get you moving at a decent pace and get you around the lake to your favorite spot.
+The Bass Buggy travels at 12 – 20 mph, which is plenty of speed to get you moving at a decent pace and around the lake to your favorite spot.

-Another big feature here for those who might be concerned about price or the spending is the fact that Sun Tracker offers warranties on parts of this boat for the lifetime of the product.
-Certainly can’t complain about that if you’re looking for durability.
+Another big feature for those who might be concerned about price or spending is that Sun Tracker offers warranties on parts of this boat for the product’s lifetime.
+You certainly can’t complain about that if you’re looking for durability.

-The ladders pull out to allow for easy access and everything from the flooring, to the chairs, to the actual structure of the pontoon boat have strong construction and will give you a lot of confidence taking this out into the water.
+The ladders pull out for easy access, and everything from the flooring to the chairs to the actual structure of the pontoon boat is strong and will give you a lot of confidence when you take it out into the water.

 Pros:

-The Bass Buggy is a great model for families looking for a mix of quality and price for a nice fishing pontoon boat.
-The quality construction makes for a really solid and stable boat, and the design is pretty nice for a family just looking to relax and catch those fish out on the lake.
+The Bass Buggy is a great model for families looking for a good balance of quality and price for a fishing pontoon boat.
+Its quality construction makes it a solid and stable boat, and its design is pretty nice for a family just relaxing and catching those fish out on the lake.

 Cons:

-This starts to sound like nit-picking, but the Bass Buggy doesn’t have the speed that the top-end models does.
-It also doesn’t have the carrying capacity.
-You’re going to have to set your expectations accordingly, however, the Bass Buggy doesn’t have any major red flags.
+This starts to sound like nit-picking, but the Bass Buggy doesn’t have the speed of the top-end models or the carrying capacity.
+You’ll have to set your expectations accordingly, but the Bass Buggy doesn’t have any major red flags.

 4. Lowe SF212 W

-As you look at the SF212 W, you’ll realize that you have options everywhere.
-Even for something as simple as the exterior, seating, and interior color options – you have tons of options to get a boat that looks exactly like you want it to.
-On top of that, you have a lot of different engine options to adjust your price higher or lower as you see fit.
+Looking at the SF212 W, you’ll realize you have options everywhere.
+Even for something as simple as the exterior, seating, and interior color options, you can get a boat that looks exactly like you want it to.
+On top of that, you have many different engine options to adjust your price higher or lower as you see fit.

-This is a kind of middle-sized offering that Lowe has on the market, and it would be quite good for families, especially those who do have an interest in fishing.
+This is a kind of middle-sized offering that Lowe has on the market, and it would be quite good for families, especially those who are interested in fishing.

-The design looks like a premium boat, with comfortable seating found all over the deck.
+The design looks like a premium boat, with comfortable seating all over the deck.

-The boat fits a capacity of up to 13 people so those with larger families or those who like to go out with an extended family don’t have much concern if they’re buying this boat model.
+The boat can accommodate up to 13 people, so those with larger families or those who like to go out with an extended family needn’t worry if they buy this boat model.

-The two pedestal seats on the boat really highlight the fishing aspect of things, and I could see a variety of people being happy being out on the lake with this one.
+The two pedestal seats on the boat highlight the fishing aspect, and I could see a variety of people being happy out on the lake with this one.

-Lowe guarantees their products with long-lasting warranties so you know you have a pontoon boat that is built quite well.
+Lowe guarantees its products with long-lasting warranties, so you know you have a well-built pontoon boat.

-The fuel tanks can hold up to 30 gallons, so there shouldn’t be any concern over fueling up and getting wherever you need to go out on the water.
+The fuel tanks can hold up to 30 gallons, so fueling up and getting wherever you need to go out on the water shouldn’t be a concern.

-There are also phone charging stations, plenty of drink holder areas for everyone who might be having a nice cold drink, and a dinette table as well.
+There are phone charging stations, plenty of drink holder areas for everyone to enjoy a cold drink, and a dinette table.

-No matter what kind of options you’re looking for in your mid-sized pontoon boat, I don’t think it’s lacking here in the Lowe SF212 W.
+No matter what options you’re looking for in your mid-sized pontoon boat, I don’t think it’s lacking in the Lowe SF212 W.

 Pros:

 This is a high-quality offering from Lowe Boats.
-The color schemes look really sharp when you compare and contrast each of them, so you’ll get something you want.
-The boat feels quite spacious so you have plenty of room for family members or fishing activities.
-Nice features like cupholders and stereo speakers just add to the fun atmosphere.
+The color schemes look sharp when you compare and contrast each, so you’ll get something you want.
+The boat feels spacious, so you have plenty of room for family members or fishing activities.
+Nice features like cupholders and stereo speakers add to the fun atmosphere.

 Cons:

-May be a bit much for those who are price-conscious, and you may have to add in some premium features that you want.
+It may be a bit much for price-conscious people, and you may have to add some premium features you want.

 5. Regency 250 LE3

-Let’s be clear right away – this is an expensive model for a pontoon boat.
-You definitely need to have a boat that gives you precisely what you want for this price.
+Let’s be clear: this is an expensive model for a pontoon boat.
+Having a boat that gives you precisely what you want for this price would be best.

-This boat holds up to around 15 people, which is a massive size for a pontoon boat.
-If you’re throwing a party on the lake, this is a great model for that kind of activity.
+This pontoon boat can hold up to 15 people, which is a massive size for a pontoon boat.
+It’s a great model for throwing a party on the lake.

-On top of that, your party friends are going to be extremely comfortable because they’re going to be sitting on plush couches that would be comfortable if you put them up in your living room, much less a pontoon boat.
+In addition, your party friends will be extremely comfortable because they’ll be sitting on plush couches that would be comfortable if you put them up in your living room, much less a pontoon boat.

-The boat also just looks amazing as well, it almost looks like a pontoon boat ate another one and now it’s a super pontoon boat or something.
-That might not seem like it makes sense, but you have to really see this model to believe it.
+The boat also looks amazing.
+It almost looks like a pontoon boat ate another one, and now it’s a super pontoon boat or something.
+That might not make sense, but you must see this model to believe it.

-The seating also offers a ton of storage for whatever items your party guests want to bring along, so it never really feels too cramped aboard the LE3.
+The seating also offers ample storage for whatever items your party guests want to bring along, so it never feels too cramped aboard the LE3.

-You’ve got all of the hook-ups you’d expect here including USB chargers for phones and a Bluetooth connection to get your party rocking.
+You’ll find all the hook-ups you’d expect here, including USB phone chargers and a Bluetooth connection to get your party rocking.

 If you’re going to get into the water, you also have a fold-down ladder for easy access.

 One of my favorite features in this Regency model is the rear-view camera.
-This technology is starting to be taken for granted on newer cars, so why not add them on to pontoon boats too?
-There’s a camera mounted on the console to let you know what’s going on back there, to avoid any kind of collision and it really lets backing into space a nice and easy task.
+This technology is starting to be taken for granted on newer cars, so why not add them to pontoon boats, too?
+There’s a camera mounted on the console to let you know what’s going on back there, to avoid any collision, and to make backing into space a nice and easy task.

-Regency knows that its reputation is staked on the quality of these pontoon boats, and that’s why they offer warranties that include “bow to stern” protection for the first ten years and lifetime warranties on other parts of the boat.
+Regency knows its reputation is staked on the quality of these pontoon boats, so it offers warranties that include “bow to stern” protection for the first ten years and lifetime warranties on other parts of the boat.

-The Captain & Co-Captain’s chairs are really something to be felt, letting you feel the power of this luxury item that you’ve bought.
+The Captain’s and co-captain’s chairs are something to be felt, letting you feel the power of this luxury item you’ve bought.

-This boat is almost too beautiful to believe, and for the price tag – you better believe it’s a great boat.
-Whether the cost and value plays out is for you to decide, but I’m here to tell you I don’t have any doubts about the quality of this boat.
+This boat is almost too beautiful to believe, and for the price tag, you better believe it’s a great boat.
+Whether the cost and value play out is for you to decide, but I’m here to tell you I don’t have any doubts about the quality of this boat.

 Pros:

-This is a pontoon that is pretty much full of positives.
-The party atmosphere and comfortable setting is fantastic for hosting others.
-With a large capacity (both of people and of storage) you have a boat that can take multiple families out on to the water quite comfortably.
+This pontoon is full of positives.
+The party atmosphere and comfortable setting are fantastic for hosting others.
+With a large capacity (both for people and storage), you have a boat that can comfortably take multiple families out on the water.

-All of the LED lighting and outside design leads to a boat that simply feels luxurious.
+All the LED lighting and outside design lead to a luxurious boat.
 Warranties help you know that your purchase is protected, and you even have a rear-view camera to help out your Captain if he or she needs it!

 Cons:

-Well, the price tag sticker is probably the first place to start with the negatives.
-Some add-ons can actually add to that price, so that’s a bummer as well.
+The price tag sticker is probably the first place to start with the negatives.
+Some add-ons can add to that price, so that’s a bummer as well.
 For example, I’d like to see premium color upgrades included, but I understand if they have to add a separate charge for that.

 6. Larson Escape 24 Twin

-This model isn’t content to just look and feel the same as the other pontoon boats out there.
-The Larson Escape wants to go about things differently, and I like some of the bold choices they make.
+This model isn’t content to look and feel the same as the other pontoon boats.
+The Larson Escape wants to do things differently, and I like their bold choices.

-For most buyers, this probably isn’t the pontoon boat they want to be honest – but I can see a lot of younger customers being interested as it’s not quite the “barge” style of pontoon.
+Most buyers probably don’t want this pontoon boat, but I can see a lot of younger customers being interested, as it’s not quite the “barge” style of pontoon.

-The boat handles quite well in both speed and turning performance tests.
-There were no problems to speak of with some of the differences in the design there, which is a nice sign for interested buyers.
+The boat handled quite well in both speed and turning performance tests.
+Some of the design differences did not cause problems, which is a nice sign for interested buyers.

-You also have a nice built-in trash & sink component to clean up any messes that happen on board.
+You also have a nice built-in trash & sink component to clean up any messes on board.

-Everything on board from the steering wheel to the seats to the lighting really feels like a nice product and should give you a nice sense of ownership as you take this fine boat out on to the lake.
+Everything on board, from the steering wheel to the seats to the lighting, feels like a nice product.
+It should give you a nice sense of ownership as you take this fine boat out on the lake.

 Pros:

-The excellent design is the biggest strength that this Larson Escape offers.
-Everything is really well put-together and feels like a luxury model for not quite the price tag of some of those higher end boats.
-I could see a lot of people being drawn to this one because it’s something different
+The excellent design is the biggest strength of this Larson Escape.
+Everything is well put together and feels like a luxury model for not quite the price tag of some of those higher-end boats.
+I could see many people drawn to this one because it’s different.

 Cons:

 This isn’t the pontoon boat for everyone, that’s for sure.
-Some sacrifices have been made to get to the design choices that they have, and the price tag may push some people away just based on some of the performance numbers you’re getting here.
-It’s not a con to say something is “good”, but at this price “good, not great” is definitely a bit of a drag
+Some sacrifices have been made to get to their design choices, and the price tag may push some people away just based on some of the performance numbers you’re getting here.
+It’s not a con to say something is “good,” but at this price, “good, not great” is a bit of a drag

 7. Princecraft Brio E 17

-Okay, now we’re really getting into the interesting stuff.
-This model from Canadian manufacturer, Princecraft, is probably one of the most intriguing products I’ve ever seen – let alone when it comes to a narrow category like pontoon boats.
+Okay, now we’re getting into the interesting stuff.
+This model from Canadian manufacturer Princecraft is probably one of the most intriguing products I’ve ever seen—let alone in a narrow category like pontoon boats.

-The Brio E 17 isn’t advertised to be like all the other pontoon boats, in fact, it wants you to know it’s as different as physically possible.
+The Brio E 17 isn’t advertised as being like all the other pontoon boats; it wants you to know it’s as different as physically possible.

-Let’s start with the most obvious thing first, it’s built around the electric engine used to power the boat.
-Known as a “Torqeedo”, this is a tiny version of those massive high-end pontoon boats you may have seen, and it’s designed to be either friendly to the environment, useful to those who aren’t allowed to use traditional gas engines, or maybe a bit of both.
+First, let’s start with the most obvious thing: It’s built around the electric engine used to power the boat.
+Known as a “Torqeedo,” this is a tiny version of those massive high-end pontoon boats you may have seen.
+It’s designed to be either friendly to the environment, useful to those who aren’t allowed to use traditional gas engines, or maybe a bit of both.

-Your first thought may be similar to mine, that electric and water don’t mix well.
-That’s not the case here and obviously, you’re quite safe riding in a Brio E 17.
+Your first thought may be similar to mine: Electric and water don’t mix well.
+That’s not the case here, and obviously, you’re quite safe riding in a Brio E 17.

-As I mentioned, it is a smaller model than some of the other pontoon boats checking in with a capacity somewhere in the 6-person range to be comfortable.
-For smaller families, this could actually be a big plus because you’re not buying a ton of boat that you don’t need.
+As I mentioned, it is a smaller model than some of the other pontoon boats checking in with a capacity in the 6-person range to be comfortable.
+For smaller families, this could be a big plus because you’re not buying a ton of boats that you don’t need.

-On the boat itself, you have a few different storage areas where you can keep either general boating or water equipment.
-One area is designed specifically for fishing rods, so you can see that Princecraft does want to encourage fishing families to use this boat as well.
+On the boat itself, you can keep general boating or water equipment in several different storage areas.
+One area is designed specifically for fishing rods, so you can see that Princecraft wants to encourage fishing families to use this boat as well.

-The controls and options for the electric engine all seem fairly intuitive and easy-to-use.
-I don’t foresee many problems with those who are at least somewhat experienced in taking boats out trying to make a switch to this electric engine.
-You will want to learn about the model, obviously.
+The controls and options for the electric engine seem fairly intuitive and easy to use.
+I don’t foresee many problems with those who are at least somewhat experienced in taking boats out trying to switch to this electric engine.
+Of course, you will want to learn about the model.

 The furniture on board is all very high quality.
 The storage underneath the seats feels fine and should give families somewhere to put their water gear.